 Carla Grandy, Vice President of Instruction, College of San Mateo

 Carla Grandy has been selected to serve as the lead climate fellow.
 She has 17 years of progressive experience in the California Community Colleges.
 During her time as faculty, Grandy taught a range of Earth Science courses and connected students with opportunities to engage in climate action and environmental justice.
-In her current role, Grandy supported the institutionalization of the Sustainability as Social Justice Committee and led an effort to climatize curriculum across disciplines and in partnership with local community partners.
+As vice president of instruction, Grandy supported the institutionalization of the Sustainability as Social Justice Committee and led an effort to climatize curriculum across disciplines and in partnership with local community partners.
 Grandy earned a bachelor’s degree in environmental earth science from Texas Christian University, a master’s degree in oceanography from Oregon State University, and a doctoral degree in earth science from the University of California, Santa Cruz.

 Holly Bailey-Hofmann, Faculty, West Los Angeles College